trevp/tlslite/readme.txt

 1 Introduction
 ===============
-TLS Lite is a free python library that implements SSL and TLS.
+TLS Lite is an open source python library that implements SSL and TLS.
 TLS Lite supports RSA and SRP ciphersuites.
 TLS Lite is pure python, however it can use other libraries for faster crypto operations.
 TLS Lite integrates with several stdlib neworking libraries.

 API documentation is available in the 'docs' directory.